 - Detached and additional structures

-What Other Options Are There to Save on Insurance Costs?
+Are There Other Way to Save on Insurance Costs?

-- Consider increasing the deductible on your policy; this could save you up to 40 percent on your insurance costs.
+- Deductible: Increasing the deductible on your policy could save you up to 40% on your costs.

-- Bundle your insurance: You can ask for a quote for your home and car insurance with the same company and take advantage of the cost savings from bundling your insurance.
+- Bundling: Ask for a quote for your home and car insurance with the same company to get cost savings from bundling.

-- Get quotes with other companies.
-A lot of people worry that if they cancel their policy before renewal date, they will get hit with a penalty for canceling.
-What most people don't realize is that if you are canceling a policy mid-term or before your insurance renewal to save money or get more coverages, then it actually pays to cancel your policy early.
+- Get a new policy: If you are canceling a policy mid-term or before your insurance renewal to save money or get more coverage, it pays to cancel your policy early.